 These significant increases mean that between Thanksgiving and New Year’s Day, 1,200 people will die and 25,000 will be injured in alcohol-related traffic crashes.
 More and more, the day before Thanksgiving is becoming one of the biggest drinking days of the year, especially among college students who are either still on campus or have reunited with old friends back home.
 This creates a dangerous situation as families typically travel on that day to reach their destinations in time for Turkey Day.

-How to Stay Safe This Holiday Season
+How to Stay Safe On The Indiana Roads This Holiday Season

 Getting the message out about the dangers of drinking and driving is one way to try to reduce drunk driving fatalities during the holidays, but you cannot control the behavior of others.
 That is why it is important that you take the following steps to protect yourself and your family over the holidays:

 - Choose your travel days and times carefully.
 When planning your holiday travel, try to avoid the most dangerous travel times.
 When you are out on the road on the nights before Thanksgiving and Christmas, you will undoubtedly be sharing the road with more drunk drivers than if you are able to travel in the morning of those days.
 Do not wait until the last minute to depart for your destination.
-Take an extra day off work if necessary to ensure a safe arrival.
+Take an extra day off work if necessary to ensure safe arrival.

 - Be alert for drunk drivers and report them.
 If you have to be on the road at peak drunk driving times, watch for drivers who are speeding or driving slowly, struggling to stay in a lane, or braking excessively.
 These are common signs of drunk driving.
 Call 911 to report the driver, giving the operator the location, description of the vehicle, and license plate number if possible.